TaupeBegonia/Public/README.md

 Dear all exquisite sentient beings,

-Many thanks for viewing this unworthy piece of text.
+Many thanks for viewing this piece of text.
-I hope that my modest ideas may prove agreable to one's palate.
+I hope that my modest ideas may prove agreeable to one's palate.

 u/ToxicBegonia